 I suggest comparing prices for all three to help you decide which fits in your budget.

 How Many Days Should You Spend at Universal Orlando

 This may seem like a lot but you can spend a week at the Universal parks and still not experience everything there is to see and do.
-There are great restaurants, shows, pools, and attractions throughout the resorts and parks.
+When Universal’s Epic Universe opens a week at Universal will be more common.

 We like to take our time to explore and don’t like to wait in long lines when we visit the theme parks, because of this we like to add a day or two onto our vacation to visit attractions we may have skipped or missed.